Cytus: Playable songs

 Cytus includes 210 songs available for play in the game, spanning a variety of genres, including pop music, trance music, and drum and bass.
 The music is composed and performed by independent composers and artists from Taiwan, Hong Kong, Japan, South Korea, and the United States.
 Vocaloid engines are also used.
 A number of songs also have an alternate version(s) in addition to the normal version.
 These can be called upon by interacting with the song artwork in the song selection screen.
 Gestures used include tapping, swiping, and holding at a specific timing and location.

 Cytus also includes a series of songs in the image of the overarching plot, collectively named Cytus: Alive, added in version 6.0 in July 2014.
 Unlike normal songs, Cytus: Alive songs contain added plot animation during gameplay.

 Releases and pricing

 Cytus is available through the Apple App Store and Google Play.
 The full game charges a base price plus optional in-app purchases for players to purchase additional chapters of playable songs.

 The release on Google Play is free but features a cooldown timer before starting each song.
 The cooldown is removed when the full price is paid.

 The PlayStation Vita and PlayStation Mobile port Cytus: Lambda includes the then-exclusive chapter Prologue: Live, otherwise identical to its smartphone releases.
-A teaser video was released onto YouTube prior to release on 7 June 2013.
-This version has since been made unavailable with the shutdown of Playstation Mobile.
+A teaser video was released on YouTube before release on 7 June 2013.
+This version has since been made unavailable with the shutdown of PlayStation Mobile.

 Cytus α, a remake of the game for the Nintendo Switch, was released on 25 April 2019.
 This version, along with a revamped interface, added two new chapters, extra story elements, and an online Battle Score mode.